lh70/s-connect-python/README.md

 The MicroPython main.py script, that gets executed on the esp32's after startup and running boot.py.
 Contains basically the same code as scripts/run-micropython-worker.py.
 Must also be transferred manually onto the esp32, for example with: mpremote fs cp main.py :main.py

+# Notes for later
+Instead of using the py_lcd module, maybe port https://github.com/arduino-libraries/LiquidCrystal to micropython.
+It seems simple with low overhead.